 Protect yourself and your right to health against liability waivers

 When an organization claims it is not responsible for an injury they caused through negligence just because you signed a paper, do not take their word for it.
-Bronx personal injury attorney Evan Kohn has been protecting clients’ right to health and safety for more than 30 years.
+Personal injury lawyer Bronx Evan Kohn has been protecting clients’ right to health and safety for more than 30 years.
 The Law Offices of Evan W. Kohn has proudly served the Bronx and all of New York City, and Nassau, Westchester, Putnam and Rockland counties.

 Take back your rights to compensation for your injury by calling our office at 718-409-5500 or contacting us online today.